 Pharmacy techs in Maryland are entry-level medical field professionals who assist pharmacists with filling drug prescriptions and servicing clients in retail drug stores, doctors’ offices and hospitals.
-While it is possible for men and women with a high school diploma to learn this position through on-the-job training, most organizations choose to hire candidates who have completed a 12-month pharmacy technician certification training course.
+While it is possible for men and women with a high school diploma to learn this position through on-the-job training, most organizations choose to hire candidates who have completed a 12-month pharmacy technician certification training course in Maryland.

 The steps to becoming a pharmacy technician in Maryland

 The four steps to becoming a pharmacy technician in Maryland are listed below.

 The primary duties of the pharmacy tech in Maryland center around the functions that help the drug store service its clients and control its inventory.
 The typical responsibilities performed by most pharmacy technicians are displayed at the link here.

 Step 1: Decide if you plan to become certified